Vantiq/vantiq-sdk-java/docs/api.md

                      "MySource",
                      null,
                      new StandardOutputCallback());

+Create a subscription to the `MyService` service's `MyEvent` service event that prints out when messages arrive at the source.

+    vantiq.subscribe(Vantiq.SystemResources.SERVICES.value(),
+                     "MyService/MyEvent",
+                     null,
+                     new StandardOutputCallback());

 Create a subscription to the `MyDataType` type for that prints out when that type has been updated.